10 Hacks to Get Organized This Spring

 2. Check Your Medicine Cabinet

 This is something I do twice a year, in the spring and in the fall.
-I go through our medicine cabinet and see what over-the-counter medicines have expired and get rid of them.
+I go through our medicine cabinet, check which over-the-counter medicines have expired, and get rid of them.
 I also check the non-expired medicines to see their expiration dates and determine if we need to restock anything.
-The last thing I want is to not have Pepto Bismol for an upset stomach or heartburn or to run out of allergy meds in the spring.
+The last thing I want is to not have Pepto Bismol for an upset stomach or heartburn, or to run out of allergy meds in the spring.

 Photo Credit: ©Getty Images/Gangrytsku